starboysa/ptest/README.md

 - Average latency: 0ms and missing 114 packets.
 - Average latency: 0ms and missing 92 packets.

-Out of 1000 packets sent.
+PTest seends 1000 packets, so ~100 packets lost is expected.
 UDP can not only detect the packet loss, but doesn't skip a beat in it's latency.

 # How To Run
 `ptest udp` to run UDP tests and `ptest tcp` to run tcp tests.